Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 7
+Day - 8
-Align content

-By Default it is set to stretch
-It takes the extra space on the cross axis and splits it up & we need a wrap around it to make it work.
+Alignment and Centering with align-self

+Kinda similar to align-items, but we can apply it on individual flex item.

-1. Learned about arranging the items vertically.
+1. Learned about the align-self property.
-2. Paired it with justify-content to see the magic of working with both the axises.
+2. Tried aligning different items with align-self.